 Grant in 2018

-Another Brain, SA is a Paris-based artificial intelligence startup founded in 2017 that specializes in developing bio-inspired chipsets for AI and robotics.
-These innovative chipsets enable autonomous, unsupervised data extraction and embedded pattern recognition without relying on external databases.
-They are designed to detect and process multiple patterns simultaneously, learning from previously encountered data.
-The company also offers software tools to facilitate the integration of these chipsets and conduct simulations for users.
-Another Brain's technology has applications across various industries, including healthcare, smart cities, industrial automation, automotive, smart homes, security, biometrics, and data center optimization.
-By automating processes traditionally performed manually, their chipsets enhance efficiency and performance in many sectors, including Internet of Things (IoT), drones, and robotics.
+Another Brain, SA is a Paris-based company founded in 2017 that specializes in the development and manufacturing of bio-inspired chipsets designed for artificial intelligence and robotics applications.
+These innovative chipsets facilitate autonomous and unsupervised data extraction, enabling embedded pattern recognition and processing without reliance on external databases.
+They can detect and store multiple patterns simultaneously and learn from previously encountered patterns.
+The company also offers software tools to assist users in integrating the chipsets and conducting simulations.
+Another Brain's technology has diverse applications across various industries, including smart sensors, Internet of Things (IoT), smart cars, smart homes, robotics, drones, security, biometrics, defense, and data center optimization.
+By enhancing the capabilities of AI beyond traditional deep learning approaches, Another Brain aims to revolutionize how information is processed and utilized in numerous sectors.

 Revotree